DonalChilde/eve-esi/DEV-TODO.md

 ## future releases

 - custom exceptions?
+- switches for verbosity, support stdout, pipe to file
 - generate job methods from template
 - figure out auth
   - start with token in header? aquire manually and test function.